- Benefits & Features

 Questions about creating a culture of learning within your organization will be addressed, with specific relevance to talent and development.

-Nobel Laureate Eric Kandel, MD, was the 2015 keynote speaker of the program, talking about how we can activate our brain to learn more effectively and evaluate the impact of age on learning and memory.
+Nobel Laureate Eric Kandel, MD, was the keynote speaker for the inaugural program session, talking about how we can activate our brain to learn more effectively and evaluate the impact of age on learning and memory.

 For a complete program schedule download the agenda.